Updated July 6th, 2020

 Were you recently involved in an accident that totaled your car?
+If so, you may be having a hard time negotiating with insurance on a totaled car.

 One of the most common misunderstandings that most people have when dealing with an insurance company is the belief that they will be paid the price they paid for their car if it is totaled.